Dolphin Cruise: Bay of Islands, New Zealand

 Although you are highly likely to be able to view dolphins, swimming with them is subject to a number of rules.
 The reason we were unable to swim with the dolphins on the day I went out was that there were some infant dolphins swimming in the pod that we followed for a while and you cannot swim with any pod that has baby dolphins in it.

 Regardless, it was a great day.
 We got to see a couple pods of bottlenose dolphins right in the harbor area, then we went out further and followed a couple pods of common dolphins, who are amazingly fast swimmers.
-It wasn’t the season to see Orca whales or other larger mammals, but if you are in the area, I suggest a nice day dolphin cruise.
+It wasn’t the season to see Orca whales or other larger mammals, but if you are in the area, I suggest a nice day dolphin cruise or possibly camping in the area to extend your stay.

 You’re right — that last shot is awesome!